-However, if your kids are big enough to get ready by themselves, they would know what they have to wear every single day.
+However, if your kids are big enough to get ready by themselves, they will know what they must wear daily.

 8. Late days Bin

-Some days, it is very likely to run late for school and you need to have basic essentials in the car.
+Some days, it is very likely to run late for school, and you need basic essentials in the car.
 For instance, a hairbrush, gel, hand lotion, a snack bars.
 In that case, they would manage some last-minute business while you drive them to school.

-Having a car organizer bin to keep all that last minutes essential organized for late days is a smart way to deal with such situations.
+Having a car organizer bin to keep all the last minutes and essentials organized for late days is a smart way to deal with such situations.

 Moms need a car trunk organizer to keep kids’ school activities essentials like shoes, a pair of clothing, basketball or football, diapering essentials, and, a towel for smaller kids.

 A hanging trunk organizer like this will save you so much space in your trunk.

 9. Where to put stuff when they get back home